Speechless: A Year in My Father’s Business

 To understand why he took this course, it helps to know that James Button’s father was the respected Labor stalwart, John Button.
 Except for the traditional flirtation with politics as an undergraduate, Button junior was a lifelong observer of the great game – albeit with a ringside seat.
 But when his father died, Button began to question his own priorities.
 Hadn’t his father done more for Australia by wading through the quotidian drudgery of parliamentary politics than he had ever achieved in the media?

 As a boy Button had watched as his dad went off to the national capital every week, and now he was making the same lonely journey in order to experience that world for himself.
 Unlike his father, Button hadn’t got into caucus or cabinet, but his position was close to the centre of things in the machinery of state.
-And in the beginning Button was more than happy to do his bit by labouring away in a word factory dedicated to producing prime ministerial speeches.
+And Button was more than happy to do his bit by labouring away in a word factory dedicated to producing prime ministerial speeches.

 After an initial burst of “face time” – a couple of extended meetings – Button rarely saw the PM again, and though he seems to have been eager and hard-working very little of what he wrote was ever used.
 In spite of his hopes, Button never got the chance to find where that island of a man, Kevin Rudd, resides on the map.